yahoojp-marketing/ads-search-api-documents/bestpractice/en/addisplayoption_asset.md

 #### 1. Adding Asset Information
 First, add an Asset Information to Search Ads account using AssetService:add.
-In this example, each Ad Display Option will be added to the account of company A (ID: 11111111).
+In this example, each Ad display asset will be added to the account of company A (ID: 11111111).
 ##### \<Request Sample> [For QUICKLINK]
 ```json
 {